Lazarus404/Lazarus404.github.io/quality-management/charts/index.md

 <img src="/assets/images/choosing-charts.png" width="1000" />

 If your data represents absolute integer values, such as the count of a given attribute, then your data should be represented by a <code>Discrete</code> chart.
 Alternatively, if your data represents a variable floating point value, such as a measurement, then a <code>Continuous</code> chart should be used.

+Variable data includes attributes such as the percentage of humidity (eg. 82.63%) or the length, width or height of a given product.

 This section covers the different charts, relevant calculations & formulas and a discussion of the types of data pertaining to them.